Next Cohort · Starts August 3, 2026 · Limited to 10 families

 What are you noticing right now?

-Many parents aren't sure what these signs really mean until they get crystal clear guidance.
-That’s normal.
+Many parents are not sure what early reading signs mean until they get clear guidance.
+That is normal.

 • Your child enjoys rhymes, songs, or repeating sounds